a5311221/merchantApi/README.md

    - **kr**: Korean
    - **ru**: Russian

-**All parameters are URLEncoded.
-Example, an URLEncoded value of "1.3 CNY" is "1.3%20CNY"**
+**Note that all parameters should be URLEncoded.
+Example, an URLEncoded value of "1.3 CNY" is "1.3%20CNY", while an URLEncoded value of "https://mywebsite.com/paysuccess?orderId=order-online-example021" is "https%3A%2F%2Fmywebsite.com%2Fpaysuccess%3ForderId%3Dorder-online-example021"**

 JS code example for URLEncode: